-If you have questions about where to return your ballot, contact the Philadelphia County Board of Elections at (215) 686-3469.
+If you have questions about where to return your ballot, visit philadelphiavotes.com or contact the Philadelphia County Board of Elections at (215) 686-3469.

 Step 7 (Continued)

 Designating someone to return your ballot

 If you're physically unable to return your own ballot, you may choose another person (or "designated agent") to drop it off.
 To do so, you must complete a designation and certification of agent form.